Peetszahut/modgen/README.md

 ```

 ## Model Options
 The options below will be used to develop the models.
-I will go through each one below.
+I will go through each one below to get the program ready.
+If all options are set, then skip to section 'Model Maker'

 ### Classifier or Regression
 Determines if the models will be Classifiers(Binary) or Regressors(Continuous).